AviatrixSystems/Docs/HowTos/transit_firenet_workflow_azure.rst

 2a.1 Launch and Attach
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Go to Aviatrix Controller's console and navigate to **Firewall Network -> Setup -> Firewall -> Step 2a** and provide all the required input as shown in a table and click **"Launch"** button.
+In the Aviatrix Controller navigate to Firewall Network -> Setup -> Firewall -> Step 2a.
+Provide all the required input as shown in the table and click **"Launch"**.

 .. important::
-    Vendor's firewall may take some time after launch to be available.
+    The vendor's firewall may take some time after launch to be available.

 ==========================================      ==========
 **Setting**                                     **Value**